mogray5/debmod/README.md

 This tool packages Minetest mods and games pulling from Git based repositories that are maintained by plugin authors.

+Git repositories of upstream mod authors are scanned for changes and any changes detected will trigger a new package build.

 Tested on: Debian Jessie 8.5

 **Requirements:**